-The implementation of the Korean government's privatization plan, including the expected sale of the KDIC's remaining ownership interest in us to third parties, is likely to have an impact on us.
-Although the KDIC has already disposed of most of the ownership interest in us that it used to hold, the KDIC's sale of its remaining interest in us to a small number of third parties may affect our business, management, strategy, capital structure and assets and liabilities and lead to diversion of management attention, a loss of customers and labor unrest.
-There is also no guarantee that such sale will not result in unintended adverse tax consequences for us and our subsidiaries, as well as our shareholders.
-See "-Risks relating to our common stock and ADSs-Future sales by the KDIC of the shares of our common stock it owns may result in adverse Korean tax consequences for you."
+The implementation of the Korean government's privatization plan, including the expected sale of the KDIC's remaining ownership interest in us to third parties, may have an adverse effect on us and your interest as a shareholder.
+Although the KDIC has already disposed of most of its ownership interest in us, the KDIC's sale of its remaining interest to third parties may affect our business, management, strategy, capital structure and assets and liabilities and lead to diversion of management attention, a loss of customers and labor unrest.
+There is also no guarantee that prior sales by KDIC of its ownership interest in us will not result in unintended adverse tax consequences for us and our subsidiaries, as well as our shareholders.
+See "-Risks relating to our common stock and ADSs-Prior sales by the KDIC of shares of our common stock may result in adverse Korean tax consequences for you."
 Accordingly, the implementation of the privatization plan may have a material adverse effect on the trading price of our common stock and American depositary shares, or ADSs, and your interests as a shareholder.